CCI-MOC/lsvd-rbd/docs/tools.md

 This is a bit of a mess right now, since it started out as a ctypes-based Python unit test framework for the library but that's all been stripped out.

 ## cache.py - read cache contents

+OUTDATED TOOL -- the read cache has been rewritten, but not the write cache.
+This tool will probably work with the write cache only.

 Note that you might need to parse the superblock with `parse.py` to find the cache file name - it's typically "<cache dir>/<uuid>.cache"

 ```